-If you’re in the digital marketing space, you may have heard people talking about EAT in regards to SEO and ranking factors.
-Simply put, Google SEO E-A-T tells Google at what level they can trust you and your website.
-While there’s no black and white rulebook telling businesses exactly how to boost their E-A-T, there are strategies that you can employ to craft a brand, content, and a website experience that Google will love.
-Below, we outline exactly what E-A-T is and what you need to do to make sure you have it – since it is the most important SEO ranking factor.
+If you’re in digital marketing, you may have heard people talking about EAT regarding SEO and ranking factors.
+Simply put, Google SEO E-A-T tells Google how much they can trust you and your website.
+While there’s no black-and-white rulebook telling businesses exactly how to boost their E-A-T, there are strategies that you can employ to craft a brand, content, and website experience that Google will love.
+Below, we outline precisely what E-A-T is and what you need to do to ensure you have it – since it is the most crucial SEO ranking factor.

 What is Website SEO E-A-T?

-What is the Google E-A-T score and was there a specific Google EAT update?
-E-A-T is code for Expertise, Authority, and Trust: three things you want to be known for, and three things Google measures to determine the legitimacy and ranking power of your site – it may be the most important SEO ranking factor yet.
-Each is individually important, but when a company can excel in all three areas together, Google will rate you higher, and at the same time, your customer base will hold you and your business in high regard.
+What is the Google E-A-T score, and was there a specific Google EAT update?
+E-A-T is code for Expertise, Authority, and Trust: three things you want to be known for and three things Google measures to determine your site’s legitimacy and ranking power may be the most crucial SEO ranking factor yet.
+Of course, each is individually important, but when a company can excel in all three areas, Google will rate you higher.
+At the same time, your customer base will hold you and your business in high regard.

 When people come to your site, they’re looking for a solution to their problem.
-They want a website that exhibits in-depth knowledge of and competency in their field.
+They want a website that exhibits in-depth knowledge and competency in their field.
 If someone needs a doctor, they aren’t going to trust a provider with basic knowledge and a shaky understanding of the human body.
 Your website is evaluated in much the same way.
-You need to show your visitors that you are the expert in your field, and that you can provide more knowledgeable, experienced, and complete service than your competitors.
+Therefore, showing your visitors that you are the expert in your field and can provide more knowledgeable, experienced, and complete service than your competitors would be best.

-Your website’s authority has a lot to do with you and your credentials (or your businesses credentials).
+Your website’s authority has a lot to do with you and your credentials (or your business’s credentials).
 Why, on paper, should someone trust you over your competition?
-Answering this question through both written content and website design will you give the authority that Google and your site visitors want.
+Answering this question through written content and website design will give you the authority that Google and your site visitors want.

-As you would imagine, in order for Google to put you in their rankings, they have to trust you, and they have to believe that their users will trust you as well.
+As you would imagine, for Google to put you in their rankings, they must trust and believe their users will also charge you.
 Customers are very good at sniffing out hype and clickbait.
 Including exaggerations or other questionable material on your site will cause you to lose the trust of your customers.
 And once it’s gone, it’s nearly impossible for you to regain it.

 What Does It Mean to Have Good E-A-T?

-Google has a very clear set of guidelines (could even been seen as E-A-T guidelines) for site owners that describes what it means for a site to have good E-A-T. But to get to the root of E-A-T, and why it’s the most important Google ranking factor and score, you need to understand YMYL (Your Money or Your Life) websites.
+Google has a prominent set of guidelines (which could even be seen as E-A-T guidelines) for site owners that describe what it means for a site to have a good E-A-T. But to get to the root of E-A-T and why it’s the most important Google ranking factor and score, you need to understand YMYL (Your Money or Your Life) websites.

-YMYL sites are those that could potentially impact a person’s happiness, health, financial stability, or safety.
-Unsurprisingly, many sites out there fall into this category, because the definition of what constitutes a YMYL website is so broad.
+YMYL sites could impact a person’s happiness, health, financial stability, or safety.
+Unsurprisingly, many sites fall into this category because the definition of a YMYL website is broad.

-When you consider that Google is taking people’s well-being into account, you can understand why they are so serious about their E-A-T standards.
+When you consider that Google is considering people’s well-being, you can understand why they are so serious about its E-A-T standards.
 In Google’s recent algorithm updates, the call to have good “content” was replaced in many instances with the call to have good “E-A-T.” But E-A-T doesn’t only apply to your website.
-Having good E-A-T means that your site itself, the content on your site, and the creator of the content has to exhibit the qualities that Google is looking for to provide users with the best possible experience.
-This new added emphasis on content creators has thrown a wrench into many sites’ SEO.
-Google continues to crack down to make sure bad content doesn’t make it into their SERPs.
+Having good E-A-T means that your site itself, the content on your site, and the creator of the content have to exhibit the qualities that Google is looking for to provide users with the best possible experience.
+This newly added emphasis on content creators has thrown a wrench into many sites’ SEO.
+Nevertheless, Google continues to crack down to ensure destructive content doesn’t make it into their SERPs.
 And that means weeding out bad content creators.

 How to Increase E-A-T Signals on Your Website

 Is there a way to improve eat score?
-You know what E-A-T is, you know why it’s important, and you know what it means when you’re on the right track with your E-A-T. Now—how do you make it better?
-By boosting your E-A-T signals, you should rank higher in Google’s search results, and you’ll provide an exceptional experience to users coming to your site for information, products, or services.
+You know what E-A-T is, why it’s essential, and what it means when you’re on the right track with your E-A-T. Now—how do you make it better?
+By boosting your E-A-T signals, you should rank higher in Google’s search results and provide an exceptional experience to users coming to your site for information, products, or services.

 Audit Your Brand

 What are people saying about your brand?
 Do you have consistent branding?
-Honestly evaluate your branding to determine if it hits Google’s E-A-T points.
+First, evaluate your branding to determine if it hits Google’s E-A-T points.
 A great starting place is to survey current customers to get a consumer perspective of your brand.
-You can go a step further and seek out SEO professionals who know the ins and outs of good branding.
-They can help you determine if you seem like an expert, if your imagery and design conveys that you can be trusted, and if your site shows consumers that you are an authority in your industry.
+Then, you can seek SEO professionals who know the ins and outs of good branding.
+They can help you determine if you seem like an expert if your imagery and design convey that you can be trusted and if your site shows consumers that you are an authority in your industry.